gabar92/elte_advanced_deep_learning/README.md

                               (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.
   * **NLP-specific challenges**:
-    * providing a list of challenges being present or being special to the NLP field
+    * introducing the challenges of NLP domain get an understanding of the solutions provided later introduced techniques
-      * discrete data; lack of standard representation; lack of inherent structure; sparsity of data;
+      * List of challenges: discrete data; lack of standard representation; lack of inherent structure; sparsity of data;
         variable length of input; handling long-range inputs and capturing long-range dependencies;
         labeling for some tasks is very challenging; evaluation of downstream tasks
   * **NLP-specific advantages**:
-    * providing a list of advantages and beneficial features of the NLP field
+    * highlighting those traits of NLP that can be leveraged
       * abundance of data; unsupervised and self-supervised learning provide strong general purpose models;
         transfer learning efficacy; emergent properties;
   * **Converging paths: adopting techniques between NLP and CV**:
-    * presenting a couple of best-practice techniques adopted between CV and NLP
+    * delineating a couple of best-practices adopted between CV and NLP fields
-      * CV --> NLP: two-tage training procedure: pre-training then fine-tuning;
+      * CV --> NLP: two-tage training procedure: pre-training then fine-tuning
       * NLP --> CV: unsupervised / self-supervised learning; transformer architecture; embeddings
-  * **The gist of NLP models (Next Word PredictionÖ**:
+  * **The gist of NLP models (Next Word Prediction)**:
-    * introducing the Language Modeling (Next Word Prediction) concept behind most of the models.
-[TODO]
+    * a superficial introduction of the Language Modeling (Next Word Prediction) task which gives the skills of LLMs [TODO]
   * **A list of Tasks and Applications in NLP**:
-    * providing a list of the better-known NLP tasks with a couple of applications
+    * providing a list of the better known NLP tasks with a couple of applications
-* <ins>Details</ins>:
+* <ins>Details</ins>: this part starts to introduce the methods that are worth knowing
   * **Classical methods**:
-    * introducing a couple of terms that are outdated but important to know, is worth to define a priori, or just could not be inserted into other part
+    * introducing a couple of terms are worth knowing but wither breaking the continuity of the flow, are outdated or should be defined a priori
-    * tokenization; stemming; lemmatization; chunking; stop word removal; embedding; part of speech tagging;
+    * List of terms: tokenization; stemming; lemmatization; chunking; stop word removal; embedding; part of speech tagging;
       named entity recognition; bag of words; n-grams; BM25 (?); skip-gram (?)
   * **Character Encodings**:
-    * defining basic terms related character encoding
+    * introducing important character encoding terms appearing in tokenization as well
-    * character set; character encoding standard; fixed-length or variable-length; ASCII; extended ASCII; ...;
+    * List of terms: character set; character encoding standard; fixed-length or variable-length; ASCII; extended ASCII; ...;
       Unicode; UTF-32; UTF-16; UTF-8
   * **Tokenization and Embeddings**:
-    * explaining the steps and considerations regarding transforming human-readable text into the form which can be processed by Language Models
+    * explaining the steps and considerations regarding transforming human-readable text into the form appropriate for Language Models
     * Terms introduced: text; vectors; vector space; tokenization; token; embedding; dictionary
     * **Tokenization**:
-      * outlining design questions raising tokenizer creation:
+      * outlining design questions raised during tokenizer construction:
-        * size of the vocabulary; character-, word-, or subword-based tokenization; open vocabulary problem;
+        * List of the considerations: size of the vocabulary; character-, word-, or subword-based tokenization;
-          out-of-vocabulary words; special tokens
+          open vocabulary problem; out-of-vocabulary words; special tokens
-      * Tokenization methods: Byte-Pair Encoding; WordPiece; Unigram; SentencePiece
+      * Tokenization methods: Byte-Pair Encoding (BPE); WordPiece; Unigram; SentencePiece
     * **Embeddings**:
       * Classical methods: one-hot encoding; Bag-of-Words; Term Frequency - Inverse Document Frequency
       * Deep Learning-based methods: distributed representations; Word2Vec; GloVe; CoVe; ELMo; BERT
     * **Text Embeddings**:
-      *
+      * introducing embeddings for entire sentences (text), which has a nice application in different tasks
+      * List of the tasks: semantic search, anomaly detection, recommendations, retrieval-augmented generation, ...
 *  <ins>Additional Resources</ins>:
-  * providing a couple of interesting sources
+  * providing a couple of interesting sources (mainly must-see Youtube videos)

 ---